Change Point Detection in Precision Matrices with D-trace Loss: Synthetic Experiments

 \textbf{Setting (iii):} The precision matrix is generated following the same spirit as in Section 5 of \cite{cai2016}.
 We construct $\Sigma^\ast_j = \Omega^{\ast-1}_j= D^{1/2}\,C\,D^{1/2}$, $j =1,\ldots,m^\ast+1$, where $D = \text{diag}(U_1,\ldots,U_p)$ with $U_k \in \Uc([0.5,2]), 1 \leq k \leq p$, and where $D$ makes the diagonal entries in $\Sigma^\ast_j$ and $\Theta^\ast_j$ different.
 We set $C = (c_{uv})_{1 \leq u,v \leq p}$ with $c_{uv}=a^{|v-u|}$.
 The coefficient $a$ equals $0.4$ with probability $0.5$, and equals $0.1$ otherwise.
 Then, we set $\Omega^{\ast}_{j,uv}=0$ when $|\Omega^{\ast}_{j,uv}|<0.05$ and each non-zero off-diagonal coefficient is multiplied by $1$ (resp. $-1$) with probability $0.5$ (resp. $0.5$).
 Finally, to ensure that the resulting matrix is positive-definite, we apply the same final step as in \textbf{Setting (i)}.
 This creates a banded structure.

 For each of these settings, for $t=1,\ldots,T$, we draw $X_t \sim \Nc_{\Rb^p}(0,\Theta^{\ast -1}_t)$ the $p$-dimensional Gaussian distribution, with $\Theta^\ast_t = \Omega^\ast_j$ when $t \in \Bc^\ast_j$.
-We set $p=10$ and three cases relating to the breaks are considered: (a) no break; (b) a single break; (c) several breaks.
-In case (b), $m^\ast=1$ and in case (c), $m^\ast = 4$; the location of the breaks, i.e., $T^\ast_j,j=1,\ldots,m^\ast$, are randomly set, conditionally on $\mathcal{I}_{\min}$ being at least $\kappa T$, where $\kappa=1/(m^\ast+c)$.
+We set $p=10$ and three cases relating to the change points are considered: (a) no change point; (b) a single change point; (c) multiple change points.
+In case (b), $m^\ast=1$ and in case (c), $m^\ast = 4$; the location of the change points, i.e., $T^\ast_j,j=1,\ldots,m^\ast$, are randomly set, conditionally on $\mathcal{I}_{\min}$ being at least $\kappa T$, where $\kappa=1/(m^\ast+c)$.
 We set $c=8$ so that $\kappa = 0.11$ (resp. $\kappa=0.0833$) when $m^\ast=1$ (resp. $m^\ast=4$): the regimes may have different time lengths but satisfy a minimum time length condition.
 The latter relates to the issue of trimming: see the Introduction and Section 4 in \cite{Qian2016}, who mentioned that $\kappa \in [0.05,0.25]$ is a standard choice.
 We set the sample size $T=100$ in case (a) and $T=150$ in cases (b), (c).
 The ``sparsity degree'', that is the proportion of zero entries in the lower triangular part of $\Omega^\ast_j$, is set as $80\%$ and $30\%$ in settings (i) and (ii), which represents approximately $36$ and $14$ zero entries in each regime out of the $45$ lower triangular elements, respectively.
 Note that in setting (i), we allow the true number of zero entries to slightly vary between each regime around the corresponding sparsity degree, although $\Pc$ remains constant.
 In setting (ii), we keep the true number of zero entries constant across the regimes, i.e., $36$ and $14$ zero entries exactly.
 In setting (iii), the sparsity degree can slightly vary depending on the value of $a$.